-This post on Sacred Marriage: Becoming Aware of God’s Presence was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Sacred Marriage: Becoming Aware of God’s Presence was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Hi everybody!
 We are continuing our series on “Sacred Marriage” by Gary Thomas.
 This week, we will be discussing Chapter 13 called “Sacred Presence: How Marriage Can Make Us More Aware of God’s Presence”.
 I know that when I am aware of God’s presence in my life, I feel great.
 I feel peaceful, cared for, loved, and unworried about the trials of life.
 However, I often get caught up in the chaos of all the daily activities and responsibilities and quickly lose my awareness of God’s presence.
 I forget He is here at all and that leaves me in a place of stress and anxiety.